-- (a) price, quality, safety, reliability and security of supply of electricity; and - (b) the reliability, safety and security of the national electricity system."
+- (a) price, quality, safety, reliability and security of supply of electricity; - (b) the reliability, safety and security of the national electricity system.""

-For this rule change request, the Commission considers that the relevant aspect of the NEO relates to the efficient operation and investment in electricity services for the long term interests of consumers of electricity with respect to price.34
+For this rule change request, the Commission considers that the relevant aspect of the NEO relates to the efficient operation and investment in electricity services for the long term interests of consumers of electricity with respect to price.

-The Commission is satisfied that the draft rule will, or is likely to, contribute to the achievement of the NEO because:
+The Commission is satisfied that the rule as made will, or is likely to, contribute to the achievement of the NEO because:

-- It clarifies and establishes the entitlement of retailers to NMI Standing Data for the purposes of consumer transfers and acquisitions.
-This is achieved by amending the NER to entitle retailers (including prospective retailers) to NMI Standing Data subject to anything that may be required or otherwise necessary under any applicable privacy legislation.
-Further, it amends the confidentiality obligations of registered participants under NER, so that retailers can disclose NMI Standing Data to their service providers for consumer transfer and acquisition activities. - By clarifying and establishing this entitlement and obligations, it supports a greater level of certainty and predictability regarding access and use of NMI Standing Data.
+- It clarifies the entitlement of all retailers to NMI Standing Data for the purposes of consumer acquisitions.
+This is achieved by amending the NER to entitle retailers to NMI Standing Data subject to anything that may be required or otherwise necessary under any applicable privacy legislation.
+Further, it amends the confidentiality obligations of registered participants under NER, so that retailers can disclose to their service providers NMI Standing Data or the means to directly gain electronic access to the data, for consumer transfer and acquisition activities. - By clarifying rights to access and disclose NMI Standing Data, it supports a greater level of certainty and predictability regarding access and use of information required for customer acquisition activities.
 This reduces the existing uncertainty and risks for retailers to use the information to fulfil market functions either under the NER.
-The draft rule is likely to facilitate retail competition, reduce barriers to entry and promote the provision of least cost and efficient energy services to consumers. - Consumers will be provided with accurate information which will allow them to make informed decisions in regards to their electricity supply.
-This is because prospective retailers (and their service providers) will be in a better position to provide accurate quotes based on information accessed through the NMI Standing Data. - The draft rule also removes the potential for ambiguity and inconsistency under the NER.
-This is likely to lead to a greater transparency in market arrangements, which would reduce compliance risks and costs.
+The rule as made is likely to facilitate retail competition,